FindoraNetwork/findora-wiki/docs/general/run-a-full-node.md

 ---

 # Run a Findora Full Node
+> For the convenience of the test network, some parameters are different from the main network

 Whether you're interested in contributing to Findora, building apps, or joining the validator pool, you'll want the ability to run your own full node.